 There had been a lot of hype and discussion regarding Louis Van Gaal and Manchester United before this season, but Van Gaal was off to a terrible start, as they were beaten at home by Swansea with 1 – 2.

-It was the season-opener for the 2014/15 season in the Premier League, and the 2013-Champions were visited by Swansea FC.
+It was the season-opener for the 2014/15 season in the Premier League, Manchester United were visited by Swansea FC.

 Manchester United had plenty of injuries for their first match of the season with players like Robin Van Persie, Danny Welbeck, Luke Shaw and Jonny Evans not available.
 This meant that players like Tyler Blackett and Jesse Lingaard were given the opportunity to impress the new manager.